Are you feeling overwhelmed or having a difficult time handling challenges in your life?

 - What if I cannot attend one or more of the group sessions?
 You are responsible for canceling at least 24 hours in advance if you cannot attend a group therapy session.
 The amount of clients who attend a group can sometimes impact group activities and topics discussed.
 If you do not provide 24 hours’ notice of missing a group, you will be responsible for paying for the group session you missed.
 I do understand that emergencies happen and will consider this if a group member contacts me as soon as they can prior to group starting or after group occurred.

 - Do you offer other types of groups?
 Yes, groups I sometimes offer during the year focus on topics related to Adults with ADHD, Teens with ADHD, College Students with ADHD, Parent/Caregiver Skills for Supporting Children with ADHD, Overcoming Shame, Fear and Building Self-Confidence for Adults, Building Self-Esteem, Self-Compassion, and Assertiveness Skills for Teens, Adults Healing from Emotional Abuse and Neglect, Body Focused Repetitive Behaviors (BFRBs), Healthy Boundaries and Self-Care, Social Anxiety

 - Are all of your groups, telehealth groups?
-Right now the answer to this is complicated… No not all my groups are telehealth.
+While this group is a telehealth group, not all my groups are telehealth.
 I greatly enjoy in-person groups and will be able to offer in-person groups again in the future at my Huntersville office location or possibly another location in the North Charlotte, Lake Norman area.
-Because of the pandemic and recommended safety precautions at the present time all my groups are currently telehealth groups.
-As things change and in-person groups become a safer option, I will post information about any I am having on my website (peacefulshoretherapy.com) and on psychology today.
-I will continue to sometimes offer telehealth groups even once in-person groups become possible because of the convenience and accessibility this offers people.